Wednesday, October 23, 2024 4:30pm-6:00pm

 Dr. Gathagan has published widely on medieval women and power both in secular and monastic contexts.
 Her most recent works include ‘Abbess, Judge, Jailor: Authority and Imprisonment at Holy Trinity, Caen’, in the Bulletin of the John Rylands Library and ‘Mathilda of Flanders: The Innovator’ in English Consorts: Power, Influence, Dynasty: Volume I (Palgrave Macmillan) and ‘Family and Kinship in the Age of William the Conqueror’ in The Cambridge Companion to the Age of William the Conqueror.

 She also co-edited the forthcoming essay collection Gender, Memory and Documentary Culture, 900-1200 for Boydell Press (January 2025) with Charles Insley.
-Her first monograph is The Queenship of Flanders c.1031-1083: Embodying Conquest.
+Her first monograph is The Queenship of Mathilda of Flanders c.1031-1083: Embodying Conquest.